Online learning could result in fewer child protective service reports

 Teachers and staff are required to be mandated reporters whenever they see a situation.

-The county makes up about 20 percent of the state’s total reports and it has the department of children and families asking the community to step up and take notice.
+The county makes up about 20% of the state’s total reports, and it has the Kansas Department of Children and Families asking the community to step up and take notice.

 “We really need them to engage with the child and to develop that trust and get that information and then make a report,” said DCF Jill Collins.